 Hashi are extensions of your intentions.

-1. Proper Grip & Rest
+Proper Grip & Rest

-2. Serious Taboos
+Serious Taboos

-- No spearing or drumming.
+- No spearing your food, or drumming with chopsticks.

-3. Sharing Dishes the Clean Way
+Sharing Dishes the Clean Way

 Use the reverse ends or dedicated serving chopsticks to move items to your plate.